Yu-Ru-Tsai/2023_Fall_NYCU_Selected_Topics_in_Reinforcement_Learning/README.md

 (5) Reward Function Design:

 ■ Design a different reward function that works better than the original one, and explain why it’s effective.

+# Final Project

+## Introduction

+Get ready for a thrilling project where you'll be training a model to take the wheel in a race car game!
+This is a first-person perspective racing game, where each step offers you only the current view.
+There are no boundaries -you can choose any algorithm or training framework.
+So, put on your thinking cap, strive for the top scores, and outshine the competition.
+Let's hit the track!

+## Lab Description

+■ Given the environment modified from racecar_gym, train a neural network to control the racecar.

+■ Race against the clock and cover the longest distance you can!

+■ Observe environmental characteristics and choose your method.

+■ Design your mechanism to train a neural network to control the racecar.

+■ Try to apply different potential methods!